-Security firm G4S to sell struggling U.S. government arm
+Security firm G4S to sell struggling U.S. Government arm

 G4S, which is in over 125 countries, said it would retain its U.S. commercial business, which provides security and technology to firms like Google (GOOG.O) and GE (GE.N), and government departments where high level security clearances are not needed.

-G4S said the revenues of this business, combined with the firm's other ongoing U.S. operations totalled around 1.2 billion pounds in 2012.
+G4S said the revenues of this business, combined with the firm's other ongoing U.S. operations totaled around 1.2 billion pounds in 2012.

 The firm will announce its full-year results on March.
 13.